jambonz/jambonz-docs/docs/installing.md

 ## AWS

 The quickest way to deploy jambonz currently is on AWS using the provided [terraform scripts](https://github.com/jambonz/jambonz-infrastructure).
 Review [this quickstart video](/tutorials/#quickstart-deploying-jambonz-on-aws-in-10-minutes-or-less) for details.
+You can have a system up and running on AWS in less than ten minutes.

 ## Otherwise..

-If you are using a different hosted provider, or have your own hardware, there is a little more elbow grease required!
+If you are using your own hardware, or a different hosting provider, there is a little more elbow grease required.
 Follow the instructions below to create a jambonz deployment consisting of one SBC and one Feature Server.
 You will also be provisioning a mysql server and a redis server.

 ### A. Provision servers
 You'll need two servers -- one will be the public-facing SBC, while the other will be the feature server.
 The SBC must have a public address; the Feature Server does not necessarily need a public address, but of course will need connectivity to the SBC, the mysql database, the redis server, and outbound connectivity to the internet in order to complete the install.